 There are three final paper options: 1) literature review, 2) research proposal, or, 3) instructional intervention/motivation design paper (i.e., apply principles of motivation and learning to a chosen context).
-Paper format and topics should be submitted to the instructor in writing by 3/5.
+Paper format and topics should be submitted to the instructor in writing by 3/4.
 Contact the instructor before this date to discuss plans for the final paper.
 Students may work with a partner on this assignment with permission from the instructor.
-The final paper is due by 4:30pm 5/7.
+The final paper is due by 7:20 pm 5/6.
 Late papers will not be accepted unless prior arrangements have been made.

-Final paper content will be shared with the class in a poster fair on 4/30.
-A copy of the poster materials should be sent to the instructor by 9 am 4/28.
-Student will also participate in a peer review process with drafts of their final papers the week of 5/1.
-Additional guidelines and rubrics will be provided.
+Final paper content will be shared with the class in a poster fair on 4/29.
+A copy of the poster materials should be sent to the instructor by 9 am 4/27.